carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 > - clicking the TimeandDate links on the Maintainers [CodiMD pad](https://codimd.carpentries.org/maintainers?both) to convert
 > the events to your local time, and adding to your calendar manually.
 >
-> If you're planning to attend the upcoming meeting, add your name to the CodiMD pad to let us know you'll be there!
+> If you are planning to attend the upcoming meeting, add your name to the CodiMD pad to let us know you will be there!
 {: .challenge}

 In addition to these monthly opportunities to connect across the broad Maintainer community, you are encouraged to